dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ### Databricks and Google Cloud Storage

-In order to load from GCS stage you must set-up the credentials via **named credential**.
+In order to load from Google Cloud Storage stage you must set-up the credentials via **named credential**.
 See below.
 Databricks does not allow to pass Google Credentials explicitly in SQL Statements.

 ### Use external locations and stored credentials